-The estrogen in Portia alters the endometrium (the lining of the uterus), so that a fertilized egg would be unable to implant itself and therefore unable to progress to pregnancy, so the fertilized egg will naturally leave the body on its own.
+The estrogen in Portia alters the endometrium (the lining of the uterus) so that a fertilized egg would be unable to implant itself and, therefore, is unable to progress to pregnancy, so the fertilized egg will naturally leave the body on its own.

 Portia is 99% effective in preventing pregnancy.
 Actual success rates, which take into account women who occasionally miss a pill, are about 97%.
 Remember, Portia will not protect you from contracting STIs (sexually transmitted infections) and nor will any other form of hormonal contraceptive.
 The only form of contraception to offer protection from STIs is condoms.

 Portia contains both pink active pills and white placebo pills.
 The white placebo pills do not contain any active ingredients and are designed just to help you remember when you need to start the next pack.
 The active ingredients in the pink Portia pills are 30mcg ethinyl estradiol (EE) and 0.15mg norethindrone.
 This is quite a low dose of ethinyl estradiol - the synthetic estrogen - which should help to reduce estrogen-related side effects.

 The inactive ingredients in the pink Portia pills are: